quangvantiepp/learn_frontend/english-opic/music.md

 I use my cell phone, computer or radio to play some of my favorite songs.

 Going to concerts is another way I enjoy music.
-Concerts are very exciting because I can see my favorite musicians perform live, and I can sing along with thousands of other fans
+Concerts are very exciting because I can see my favorite musicians perform live, and I can sing along with thousands of other fans.

 I don't go to concerts very often, but when I do, it's always a special experience.

-Each place, time and different ways of listening to music give me different feelings about music

 ### 1.3 When did you first become interested in music?
 What kinds of music did you like at first?
 Tell me how your interest in music developed from your childhood until today